Quantum theory of molecular orientations: Holonomy of position states

-\begin{example}[methane, $\ti$ species] Per Example~\ref{ex:methane-e}, the position state space of methane is parameterized by the octahedral space \(\so 3/\T\), with fiber degrees of freedom \(|\m\ket\) with \(\mu\in\{1,2,3\}\).
+\begin{example}[methane, $\ti$ isomer] Per Example~\ref{ex:methane-e}, the position state space of methane is parameterized by the octahedral space \(\nicefrac{\so 3}{\T}\), with fiber degrees of freedom \(|\m\ket\) with \(\mu\in\{1,2,3\}\).
 Rotations permuting its four hydrogen nuclei realize the group's three-dimensional irrep $\ti$ via monodromy. \end{example}

-\begin{example}[\ce{$^{13}$C60} fullerene, $\h$ species] Per Example~\ref{ex:fullerene-h}, the position state space of isotopic fullerene is parameterized by the Poincare dodecahedral space \(\so 3/\I\), with fiber degrees of freedom \(|\m\ket\) with \(\mu\in\{1,2,3,4,5\}\).
+\begin{example}[\ce{$^{13}$C60} fullerene, $\h$ isomer] Per Example~\ref{ex:fullerene-h}, the position state space of isotopic fullerene is parameterized by the Poincare dodecahedral space \(\nicefrac{\so 3}{\I}\), with fiber degrees of freedom \(|\m\ket\) with \(\mu\in\{1,2,3,4,5\}\).
 Rotations permuting its sixty hydrogen nuclei realize the group's five-dimensional irrep $\h$ via monodromy.
 This irrep has a trivial kernel, so the monodromy group is \(\I\).

-The remaining species, with exception of the trivial-irrep species, also realize the entire icosahedral group as their monodromy group.
+The remaining isomers, with exception of the trivial-irrep isomer, also realize the entire icosahedral group as their monodromy group.
 This is because this group has no normal subgroups other than itself and the trivial group, which implies that every non-trivial irrep must have trivial kernel. \end{example}